 - Students will conduct an activity to simulate whale communication and interference by human noise

-Lesson 16: North Atlantic right whales and boat strikes
+Lesson 16: North Atlantic right whales and ship strikes

-- Students will learn why ships are such a threat to North Atlantic right whales and will conduct an activity to explore different ship/whale scenarios
+- Students will learn why ship strikes are a threat to North Atlantic right whales and what conservation measures are in place to reduce this threat.

 - Students will learn about ways to minimize ship strikes and whale entanglements

 - Students will explore ways that they as individuals can help protect North Atlantic right whales